jessicaNono/audiobook/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if you have a license file, otherwise you can remove this line).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details .

 ---